 - Motivation – Sometimes, a house sells unnaturally low than because the Sellers were desperate and just wanted out.
 There are some tell-tale signs that REALTORS use to see if a Seller was particularly motivated or unmotivated, so that can help explain some of the comparable sales too.

 The best comparable home to yours will always be the one that is the most similar to yours in condition and size, is most closely located to yours and has sold the most recently.

 Supply and demand drive prices – when there are too many buyers chasing too few houses, prices go up.
 Prices are further affected by prevailing interest rates and the overall state of the economy.
-Just ask any American homeowner in 2009 – it doesn’t matter how great your granite counter tops and hardwood floors look if 15% of the people in your city are unemployed and they owe the bank more than their house is worth.
+Just ask any homeowner who has lived through a recession – it doesn’t matter how great your granite countertops and hardwood floors look if 15% of the people in your city are unemployed and they owe the bank more than their house is worth.